No-Fail Perennials of the Southwest

 Zones: 7-10

-Salvia, like penstemon, is another surefire winner for the garden.
-Salvias bear spikes of blooms in a wide array of colors -- from bold red to true blue -- on heat- and drought-resistant plants.
-Many have extended bloom seasons, too, and are favorites of hummingbirds and butterflies.
-Try one and it's likely to become one of your favorite plants.
+Salvia, like penstemon, is another surefire winner for your garden.
+Salvias bear spikes of blooms in a wide array of colors—from bold red to true blue—on heat- and drought-resistant plants.
+Many have extended bloom seasons, and are favorites of hummingbirds and butterflies.
+Try one and it's likely to become one of your favorite plants (with a low-maintenance bonus).

 Plant Name: Salvia farinacea